 We believe everyone in Wales should have equal access to cancer treatment and support, so we work hard to take our services right into the heart of communities.

 Our two Mobile Support Units travel across Wales delivering chemotherapy and lymphoedema treatments because we know journeys to and from hospital for cancer treatment can be expensive, long and stressful.
 So we bring treatment closer to people’s homes.
 We work with every Health Board in Wales to help save cancer patients those long journeys to and from hospital and every year we save patients around 45,000 miles.

 Over the years we’ve treated more than 5,000 patients and delivered nearly 25,000 treatments on our Mobile Support Units.
 We are continually expanding the services we can offer on board and now offer counselling, welfare advice and health checks.

 We launched our second Unit in October 2013 which is dedicated to the treatment, support and care of lymphoedema, a condition often caused by cancer treatment.

 To deliver unique support services to cancer patients and their families

 Our range of Cancer Support services have been specifically designed to meet the needs of cancer patients and their families and are free for as long as they are needed.
 Our free Support Line (0808 808 1010) is open 8am – 8pm, 365 days a year.
-During 2013/2014 we handled nearly 9,000 calls from people needing our support.
+Last year our nurses handled about 13,000 calls from people needing our support.